 Electric/Corded Lawn Mowers

 A type of push mower powered by electric motors, which are far more efficient than combustion engines and produce less noise.
-You can expect around 65 to 80 dB, depending on the model and load.
+You can expect around 65 to 80 dB(A), depending on the model and load.

 Corded lawn mower